dspace-group/dspace-reference-architecture-aws/MAINTENANCE.md

 7. Remove `move.tf` file.

-# Migrate Scenario Generation AWS RDS databases to use different subnet group
+# Migrating AWS RDS Databases to a New Subnet Group for Scenario Generation

 This procedure explains how to migrate AWS RDS databases, deployed with reference architecture for Scenario Generation, from using subnet group with a different name.
 This only applies to already existing deployments, new deployments are not affected.